mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 For more details, checkout [link-underline-hover codemod](https://github.com/mui-org/material-ui/blob/master/packages/mui-codemod/README.md#link-underline-hover).

-Once you have finish with the codemods, try running your application again.
+Once you have finished setting up with the codemods, try running your application again.
 At this point, it should be running without error.
 Otherwise check out the [Troubleshooting](#troubleshooting) section.
 Next step, handling breaking changes in each component.

 ## Handling breaking changes